33rd Irish Environmental Researchers Colloquium Jointly hosted by ESAI & ATU Donegal, 3rd-5th April 2023

 Please note:

 Applicants must be registered as a student at an Irish HEI or working in partnership with an Irish research organisation.
-The applicant must not have submitted their final thesis prior to the Post Graduate of the Year application deadline date.
+The applicant must be within six months of graduation or still be a registered student.

 2021 Winner: Irene O’Callaghan, UCC whos research thesis focuses on the development of a novel technique to improve the detection and quantification of emerging contaminants within the freshwater environment.